perforce/helix-authentication-extension/docs/Administrator-Guide.md

 ExtConfig:
     Auth-Protocol:
         ...
-Authentication protocol, saml or oidc.
+Authentication protocol, such as 'saml' or 'oidc'.
     Authority-Cert:
         ...
 Path to certificate authority public key, defaults to ./ca.crt
     Client-Cert:
         ...
 Path to client public key, defaults to ./client.crt
     Client-Key:
         ...
 Path to client private key, defaults to ./client.key
+    Resolve-Host:
+        ... host:port:ip mapping used to override DNS, if necessary.
     Service-Down-URL:
         ...
 URL to open when Service-URL fails, defaults to example.com
     Service-URL:
         ...
 The authentication service base URL.
+    Verify-Host:
+        ...
+Ensure service host name matches certificate, if 'true'.
     Verify-Peer:
         ...
 Ensure service certificate is valid, if 'true'.
-    Verify-Host:
-        ...
-Ensure service host name matches certificate, if 'true'.
 ```

 where `[snip]` means some information has been omitted.